 The Spanish Constitution of 1978 had given broad autonomy to the Basque regional government.
 The region was organized as a confederacy of three provinces (Bizkaia, Gipuzkoa, and Araba), each with powers to determine their own taxation and control tax collection.
 For Bilbao, this put city hall on a fourth tier of government below the central government in Madrid, the Basque regional government, and the provincial government of Bizkaia.
-(See Appendix 3: Government levels, political parties and their leaders.)
+(See Appendix 3 for a list of government levels, political parties, and their leaders.)

-In the late 1980s, the Basque regional government focused on transforming the City's industry.
-Rather than dismantling the decaying industry, it designed an economic development strategy with the advice of Michael Porter, investing heavily in research and technology.
-The provincial government, responsible for collecting taxes and key decisions around public investment, also worked to rebuild the City.
-(See Appendix 4: The Fiscal Regime.)
-With 80 percent of Bizkaia's population living in the Bilbao metropolitan area, the provincial government funded and executed major infrastructure projects in and around the City.
-(See Appendix 5: Public investment in the transformation of Bilbao and map with key metropolitan projects.)
+In the late 1980s, the Basque regional government focused on transforming the city's industry.
+Rather than dismantling the decaying industry, it designed an economic development strategy with the advice of economist Michael Porter, investing heavily in research and technology.
+The provincial government, responsible for collecting taxes and key decisions around public investment, also worked to rebuild the city.
+(See Appendix 4 for more on the Basque Provinces' fiscal regime.)
+With 80 percent of Bizkaia's population living in the Bilbao metropolitan area, the provincial government funded and executed major infrastructure projects in and around the city.
+(See Appendix 5 for more on public investment in Bilbao's transformation and a map of key metropolitan projects.)
 The central government owned Bilbao's railways, the port, and various former industrial sites along the river.
-After much back and forth, the central government also provided financial guarantees to the port authority, whose board of directors decided to move the port from the city center to the seaside, modernizing the harbor and increasing its capacity.
+After much back and forth, it also provided financial guarantees to the port authority, whose board of directors decided to move the port from the city center to the seaside, modernizing the harbor and increasing its capacity.